Economic Report: Maximized Retention Electronic Monitoring in the Northeast Multispecies Groundfish Fishery

-The programmatic report will focus on the successes, failures, and key hurdles of the proposed program and detail the ability of the MREM program to meet proposed data collection and accountability objectives.
-The economic report will estimate the cost and benefit of expanding the scope of the MREM program, using a comprehensive data set from the first three years of the MREM program.
+Our report focuses on the successes, failures, and key hurdles of the proposed program and detail the ability of the MREM program to meet proposed data collection and accountability objectives.
+The economic report estimates the cost and benefit of expanding the scope of the MREM program, using a comprehensive data set from the first three years of the MREM program.

 To evaluate program costs in the current implementation of the MREM program, we will assemble information regarding the investment, operational, and maintenance costs of the EM systems born by each vessel and calculate the cost per vessel from this information.
 Fixed cost elements that are shared by all the vessels will be cross-checked against each other as well as against cost information retained by the program’s administrator, GMRI.